sciencehistory/kithe/guides/file_handling.md

 <a name="attachmentLifecycle"></a>
 ## Attachment Lifecycle

-Shrine uses a tow-stage storage flow.
+Shrine uses a two-stage storage flow.
 All shrine attachments have a "cache" storage location which is used for files that have not yet been permanently saved, and a "store" storage location which files are moved to once the model they are attached to (in this case a Kithe::Asset) has had the attachment succesfully saved and committed to the database.
-Shrine uses the term "promotion" for the process of moving a file from "cache" to "store".
+(This allows a file to be somewhere in order for it or it's associated model to be validated or otherwise checked before it's permanently saved).
+Shrine uses the term <i>promotion</i> for the process of moving a file from `cache` to `store`.

-If you are using "direct uploads", Javascript in the browser sends the upload to the `cache` location.
-Then you save it's location in the `Asset` model.
+If you are using "direct uploads", Javascript in the browser sends the upload to the `cache` location before the user has even submitted a form.
+Upon submitting a form, the cache location is set in the `Asset` model.
+After saving the asset model with a new cache location, <i>promotion</i> is triggered.

-Then during "promotion", the file is copied to the permanent `store` location.
+During "promotion", the file is copied to the permanent `store` location.
 In kithe, the promotion phase happens by default in a background ActiveJob, and also by default includes metadata extraction and [derivative generation](./derivatives.md).

 kithe adds ActiveRecord-style callbacks around promotion to the Asset class: `before_promotion`, `after_promotion`, `around_promotion`.
 If promotion is happening in a bg job, all these callbacks will be triggered within that job.

+Let's outline the attachment ingest/add lifecycle again with more details:

 1. File or file location details are set on an asset
       ```